 The Small Claims and Conciliation Branch has jurisdiction over cases where the amount at issue does not exceed Ten Thousand Dollars (\$10,000).
-A jury trial can be requested, and the case will no longer be heard in the Small Claims Branch.
-The case will be assigned to an Associate Judge in the Civil Division of Superior Court.
+A jury trial can be requested and the case will transfer to the Superior Court.
+There are no jury trials in the Small Claims Branch.
+Most actions in the Small Claims Branch are heard by Commissioners or Magistrate Judges.
 If suit is filed against you, you will receive a statement of claim providing the hearing date and time.
 There is no requirement to file an Answer or any formal discovery procedure.
 Following proper service, parties present at the initial hearing and are generally ordered to attend mediation.
-If an agreement in reached in mediation, the terms of the settlement are memorialized in a praecipe by the mediator to be filed with the clerk.
+If an agreement in reached in mediation, the terms of the settlement are memorialized in a praccipe to be filed with the clerk.